-We will start with identifying the business goals and problems, figuring out a solution, and formulating clear product requirements.
+We will start with identifying the business goals and problems and formulating clear product requirements before figuring out a solution.
 This step is necessary for optimizing the budget and ensuring that the client and the development team have the same understanding of the project.

 Onix’s UX/UI experts can help you create an efficient, user-friendly interface for the QR payments feature or the whole application.